OnChainDen/mls-contracts/README.md

     - "Any function"
     - Any function in a custom list defined by the user

+    If a custom list of function is provided, each function can optionally have function arguments specified.
+If a function argument is specified, a policy will only match transactions that call the function with the specified argument.
+Not all arguments are required to be defined.
+If an argument is provided a value, than any value can be used to match the transaction.

 ### Policy limitations
 Policies can be limited to either a single transaction at a time, or multiple transactions within a time interval.